tpolvinen/Agri/Other_Notes/Kirjallisuuskatsauksen lähteiden haku.md

                     Abstractista: "...PA methods promise to increase the quantity and quality of agricultural output while using less input (water, energy, fertilisers, pesticides, etc.).
 The aim is to save costs, reduce environmental impact and produce more and better food.
 The methods of PA rely mainly upon a combination of new sensor technologies, satellite navigation and positioning technology, and the Internet of Things.
 PA has been making its way into farms across Europe and is increasingly assisting farmers in their work."

-## Kirjallisuus:
+## Kirjat:

-* Internet of things: Principles and paradigms
+* Buyya 2016: Internet of things: Principles and paradigms
-* Industry 4.0: The industrial internet of things
+* Gilchrist 2016: Industry 4.0: The industrial internet of things
-* Internet of Things - Global Technological and Societal Trends
+* Vermesan 2011: Internet of Things - Global Technological and Societal Trends
+* Fantana 2013: Internet of Things - Converging Technologies for Smart Environments and Integrated Ecosystems

 ## Kirjallisuuskatsaukset:

-* Atzori: The Internet of Things: A survey 2010
+* Wolfert 2017 3.0: Big Data in Smart Farming – A review *(ei IoT asiasanaa)*
-* Talavera: Review of IoT applications in agro-industrial and environmental fields
+* Talavera 2017 2.14: Review of IoT applications in agro-industrial and environmental fields
-* Verdouw: Internet of Things in agriculture
+* Tzounis 2017 2.1: Internet of Things in agriculture, recent advances and future challenges
-* Madakam: Internet of Things (IoT): A Literature Review
-* Kamilaris: A review on the practice of big data analysis in agriculture
+* Kamilaris 2017 1.14: A review on the practice of big data analysis in agriculture *(ei IoT asiasanaa)*
-* Wolfert: Big Data in Smart Farming – A review
+* Atzori 2010 2.5: The Internet of Things: A survey *(ei agriculture asiasanaa)*
+* Verdouw 2016: Internet of Things in agriculture *(ei IoT asiasanaa) >:)*
+* Madakam 2015 1.14: Internet of Things (IoT): A Literature Review *(ei agriculture asiasanaa)*
-* Xu: Internet of Things in Industries: A Survey
+* Xu 2014 5.4: Internet of Things in Industries: A Survey *(ei agriculture asiasanaa)*
-* Rose: The Internet of Things (IoT): An Overview
+* Rose 2015: The Internet of Things (IoT): An Overview

-## Katsaukset:
+## Teknologiakatsaukset:

+* Bochtis 2014: Advances in agricultural machinery management A review
+* Gubbi 2013: Internet of Things (IoT)/ A Vision, Architectural Elements, and Future Directions
+* Ojha 2015: Wireless sensor networks for agriculture-The state-of-the-art in practice and future challenges

-* Tzounis: Internet of Things in agriculture, recent advances and future challenges 2017
+* Tzounis 2017: Internet of Things in agriculture, recent advances and future challenges
-* Pivoto: Scientific development of smart farming technologies and their application in Brazil
+* Pivoto 2018: Scientific development of smart farming technologies and their application in Brazil
-* Farooq: A Review on Internet of Things (IoT) 2015
+* Farooq 2015: A Review on Internet of Things (IoT)

-* Gubbi: Internet of Things (IoT): A vision, architectural elements, and future directions 2013
-* Shaikh: Enabling Technologies for Green Internet of Things 2017
+* Shaikh 2017: Enabling Technologies for Green Internet of Things
-* Khodadadi: Internet of Things: An Overview
+* Khodadadi 2017: Internet of Things: An Overview
-* Bo: The Application of Cloud Computing and the Internet of Things in Agriculture and Forestry
+* Bo 2011: *conference* The Application of Cloud Computing and the Internet of Things in Agriculture and Forestry
-* Sundmaeker: Vision and Challenges for Realizing the Internet of Things
+* Sundmaeker 2011: Vision and Challenges for Realizing the Internet of Things
-* Dlodlo: The internet of things in agriculture for sustainable rural development (2015)
+* Dlodlo 2015: *conference* The internet of things in agriculture for sustainable rural development
-* Stočes: Internet of things (iot) in agriculture-selected aspects 2016
+* Stočes 2016: Internet of things (iot) in agriculture-selected aspects 2016
-* Motlagh: Low-Altitude Unmanned Aerial Vehicles-Based Internet of Things Services: Comprehensive Survey and Future Perspectives 2016
+* Motlagh 2016: Low-Altitude Unmanned Aerial Vehicles-Based Internet of Things Services: Comprehensive Survey and Future Perspectives 2016
-* Fahran: A survey on the challenges and opportunities of the Internet of Things (IoT) 2017
+* Fahran 2017: *conference* A survey on the challenges and opportunities of the Internet of Things (IoT)
-* Fantana: Internet of Things - Converging Technologies for Smart Environments and Integrated Ecosystems 2013
+* Fantana 2013: Internet of Things - Converging Technologies for Smart Environments and Integrated Ecosystems
-* Sreekantha: Agricultural Crop Monitoring  using IOT- A Study 2017
+* Sreekantha 2017: *conference* Agricultural Crop Monitoring  using IOT- A Study

-* Fountas: Farm management information systems: Current situation and future perspectives
+* Fountas 2015: Farm management information systems: Current situation and future perspectives
-* Fountas: Farm machinery management information system
+* Fountas 2015: Farm machinery management information system
-* Kaloxylos: The Use of Future Internet Technologies in the Agriculture and Food Sectors: Integrating the Supply Chain
+* Kaloxylos 2013: *conference* The Use of Future Internet Technologies in the Agriculture and Food Sectors: Integrating the Supply Chain

+## Teknologiatutkimukset

+* Kruize 2016: A reference architecture for Farm Software Ecosystems

 ## Järjestöjen julkaisut